DreymaR/BigBagKbdTrixPKL/Layouts/Gralmak/README.md

 > - It's easier to learn for someone coming from QWERTY, Colemak, and other layouts that leave the symbol keys unchanged.
 > - In this capacity, it can also be a stepping-stone to full Graphite or Gallium!
 Learn Gralmak first, then decide whether to proceed.
 > - This incurs some worse punctuation bigrams.
 Since I use my thumb [CoDeKey][CoDeKy] for most punctuation, I don't care.
-> - If you don't use punctuation solutions, you may instead use a symbol mod of your choice; see the [Gralmak readme][Gralmk].
+> - If you don't use punctuation solutions, you may instead use a symbol mod of your choice; see the [Gralmak readme][GmkPKL].
 <br>

 |![EPKL help image for Gralmak-eD on an ANSI board, unshifted layer](./Gmk-eD_ANS/state0.png)|